rstudio/rstudio/VSCODE.md

    in Named Container Volume".
 2. Enter the repository URL.
 For SSH, enter `git@github.com:rstudio/rstudio.git`.
 For HTTPS, enter `https://github.com/rstudio/rstudio.git`.
-If you need to choose a non-default branch, you need to first select the "Github" option before entering the HTTPS URL.
+If you need to choose a non-default branch, you need to first select the "GitHub" option before entering the HTTPS URL.
 3. Wait for the clone and for the development container to start up.
 If the docker image needs to be built, this could take quite a while.
 4. Choose the GCC kit, optionally choose a target, and click the `Build` button